Worried About Bankruptcy In The Wake Of Coronavirus?

 Bankruptcy In Louisiana

-What You Should Do — Businesses
+What Businesses Should Do

-For businesses, you’ll have to file a Chapter 11 bankruptcy, however, once the process is successfully completed, most businesses will be able to operate as usual.
+For businesses, you’ll have to file a Chapter 11 bankruptcy.
+However, once the process is successfully completed, most businesses will be able to operate as usual.

-What You Should Do — Individuals
+What Individuals Should Do

 If you’re becoming increasingly overwhelmed by your debts, especially because you’re unable to work as a result of COVID-19, personal bankruptcy may be beneficial for you.
 Like business bankruptcy, calling us for a consultation on your situation will allow us to provide some immediate guidance towards steps you can take to better your current situation, and we can also get you started with the process of Chapter 7 or Chapter 13 bankruptcy.

 To quickly explain the difference between the two, Chapter 7 bankruptcy is in place for those who make less than the household median income and qualify via a bankruptcy means test.
 For Chapter 13 bankruptcy, those who qualify make more than the median household income and pass the means test.
-In Chapter 7 bankruptcy, non-exempt property is seized to pay off debts, where in Chapter 13 bankruptcy, a payment plan is created to pay back your debts.
+In Chapter 7 bankruptcy, nonexempt property is seized to pay off debts, where in Chapter 13 bankruptcy, a payment plan is created to pay back your debts.

 During uncertain times, it’s always refreshing to have an experienced, knowledgeable team on your side to help you move forward, unafraid.
-Whether you’re certain that bankruptcy is needed for your business or yourself, or you’re concerned and need peace of mind in the midst of the current speculation, we’ll be happy to help.
+Whether you’re certain that bankruptcy is needed for your business or yourself, or you’re concerned and need peace of mind in the midst of current speculation, we’ll be happy to help.